chkCreate/stock-analysis/README.md

-# Mod 2 - An Analysis of Green Stocks with VBA
+# Analysis of Green Stocks with VBA

 ## Overview of Project